How we Built a Facebook Messenger Bot in 42 days (and you can too!)

 There is a long list of questions that we’d like to be able to answer – and that we can answer, given the travel knowledge we have available within Skyscanner.
 “I’d like to fly somewhere hot this summer” should give you a nice set of choices that fit with you, your local area (when is the normal summer holiday period?) and previous searches you have made with us.
 The challenge will be to capture those questions in user flows like we have talked about above for the simpler case.
 It’s all about giving simple answers to complex questions!

 Want to build your own innovative bot and think you can produce something truly unique using our travel APIs too?
-Request access to get started today!
+Contact us to apply for access today!